-The Medium-Term Financial Plan 2023/24 - 2025/26 was approved by Council on 22 February 2023 and provides the framework within which spending decisions can be made.
+The Medium-Term Financial Plan 2024/25 - 2026/27 was approved by Council on 21 February 2024 and provides the framework within which spending decisions can be made.
 The plan addresses how the Council will provide financial funding to the Strategic Priorities and ensure residents receive quality services to meet their needs in the future.

 When reviewing the budget projections consideration is made of the impact of demand on service and the costs associated with this demand.
 This may result in additional costs, associated with maintaining current service delivery, or reductions in anticipated income revenue over the next three years.
-This has been exacerbated by the move back to "normal working" in 2023/24 as we move out of the Covid-19 pandemic and the significant impact that the war in Ukraine is having on the national and local economy.
+This has been exacerbated by the continued cost of living crisis with high levels of inflation.
+In addition, the 2024/25 Local Government Financial Settlement was only a single year in length which makes medium term planning difficult to achieve.